psumiya/psumiya/README.md

 # Sumiya

 ## about
-I am a generalist with experience across a range of projects using different tools, methodologies, languages, and technology stacks.

-My experience has mostly been shipping end-user facing software features at large enterprises.
+I am a generalist with experience across a range of projects using different tools, methodologies, languages, and technology stacks,  shipping end-user facing software features at large enterprises.

 ## professional